Jommando92/Jommando92/README.md

 - 👋 Hi, I’m @Jommando92
-- 👀 I’m interested in coding and cybersecurity but i think i am enjoying more coding but maybe in the future i want more
+- 👀 I’m interested in coding, learning all as much as i can.
-- 🌱 I’m currently learning Computer Science in the University of Reading
+- 🌱 I’m currently learning Computer Science in the University of Reading with Industial year
+- 🌱 Looking in to get to my industrial year so i can get the experience needed to get to my target.
 - 💞️ I’m looking to collaborate on some projects but i for now a very basic on computer
 - 📫 How to reach me email me